Bradulf/DotComBust/README.md

 # DotComBust
-adding in old book code to show 1) Java usage and 2) Git Exp
+adding in old code worked from java books to show 1) Java usage and 2) Git Exp